 Morels are fungi with a honeycomb structure and a creamy white stem.
-Wild morels can be found all over the British isles but this recipe actually originates from the area of France where I grew up.
-I think morels are the best mushrooms in the world and, thankfully, finding them in supermarkets isn’t so hard any more because of dried morels.
-I actually prefer the dried ones to fresh because their flavour is much stronger.
+Wild morels can be found all over the British isles, but this recipe actually originates from the area of France where I grew up.
+I think morels are the best mushrooms in the world and, thankfully, finding them in supermarkets isn’t so hard anymore because of dried morels.
+I actually prefer the dried ones to fresh ones because their flavour is much stronger.
 The traditional Jura wine is the best option for this recipe but, if you can’t get that, a good dry sherry works very well too.

 For the morels